 The main trick is that you need to do 2 boils.
 The first one is to get rid of any blood or scum that will discolor the broth, and this only takes about 10 minutes.
 Then, rinse the bones under cold water to clean them.
 Finally, you do the second boil for 9 hours, adding more water whenever the level gets low.

 You can add veggies like leeks, onions, garlic, and ginger for extra flavor.
 A lot of shops will add chicken carcasses as well.
 For Kurume, I think it is more of a pure pork flavor, so you might forego that here.
+For more soups to make with leftover tonkotsu broth, see my ramen guide.

 What is a tare?
 It’s the main seasoning component in ramen.
 If a ramen house is serving 10 different bowls, they don’t have 10 gigantic pots with different broths in them.